DSun91/NLP-CV_SKILLS_EXTRACTOR/README.md

-# NLP-CV_SKILLS_EXTRACTOR
+# NLP-CV-SKILLS_EXTRACTOR
- This repository contains a project of a cvs skills extractor
+This project implements an NLP model for automatic skills extraction